aios-ai/voxta-providers/README.md

 1. Install the provider
 2. Follow the 'Hue Bridge' discovery described in the provider terminal after first launch
+3. Open the `Voxta.SampleProviderApp.csproj` file inside the root of the ProviderApp folder and add this line `<PackageReference Include="HueApi" Version="1.7.0" />` and `<PackageReference Include="HueApi.ColorConverters" Version="1.7.1" />` as new PackageReference
-3. (Optional) Add a target light, zone or room name the character can control on it's own: *Voxta.SampleProviderApp\Providers\configs\UserFunctionProviderHueConfig.json*
+4. (Optional) Add a target light, zone or room name the character can control on it's own: *Voxta.SampleProviderApp\Providers\configs\UserFunctionProviderHueConfig.json*